Energy Loss of a Heavy Quark in a Collisional Quark-Gluon Plasma: The collisional energy loss of a heavy quark in the QGP with a BGK collisional kernel

 In Fig.~\ref{elcandb}, we plot the dimensionless energy loss as well as the energy loss ratio as a function of the heavy-quark momentum $p$.
 We consider a realistic value of the coupling constant $\alpha_s=0.3$ and choose $M_c =1.3\,{\rm GeV}$ and $M_b =4.7\,{\rm GeV}$ for the charm and bottom quark mass, respectively.
-The qualitative behaviors of the $p$-dependence are found to be similar as our previous results in Ref.~\cite{Guo:2024mgh}.
-Notice that the energy loss increases monotonically with the incident velocity, for a given $p=v M_Q/\sqrt{1-v^2}$, the bottom quark with a smaller velocity loses less energy than the charm quark.
-This is observed in our results where the complete QCD calculation leads to a dramatic enhancement of energy loss as compared to Ref.~\cite{Guo:2024mgh}, although the ratio between the bottom quark energy loss and the charm quark energy loss doesn't change significantly.
-In addition, the collision-induced corrections are more pronounced in large momentum region for the bottom quark energy loss, while in small momentum region, collision effect plays a more important role on the charm quark energy loss.
+The qualitative behaviors of the $p$ dependence are found to be similar as our previous results in Ref.~\cite{Guo:2024mgh}.
+Notice that the energy loss increases monotonically with the incident velocity; for a given $p=v M_Q/\sqrt{1-v^2}$, the bottom quark with a smaller velocity loses less energy than the charm quark.
+This is observed in our results where the complete QCD calculation leads to a dramatic enhancement of energy loss as compared to Ref.~\cite{Guo:2024mgh}, although the ratio between the bottom quark energy loss and the charm quark energy loss does not change significantly.
+In addition, the collision-induced corrections are more pronounced in the large momentum region for the bottom quark energy loss, while in the small momentum region, the collision effect plays a more important role on the charm quark energy loss.
 The maximum of the energy loss ratio is found to be consistent with the result presented in Fig.~\ref{ravsv}.

-Finally, we need to emphasize that in our evaluations, the values of the collision rate are provided based on a phenomenological parametrization.
+Finally, we point out that including the strange quarks does not change the above conclusions with $N_f=2$.
+Numerically, we find that the energy loss ratio is almost unaffected.
+Although contributions to the energy loss due to quark-quark scattering increase with one more thermally active flavor, quark-gluon scattering is still dominant in the heavy-quark energy loss.
+We also need to emphasize that, in our evaluations, the values of the collision rate are provided based on a phenomenological parametrization.
 A quantitatively accurate determination of the collision rate must be carried out in the future, which is crucial to have a conclusive assessment on the heavy-quark energy loss in a collisional QCD plasma.